The Québec maritime Blog

 Éric Marchand

-5 Good Reasons to Visit Minganie
+5 Good Reasons to Visit the Minganie Area

 In Côte-Nord, Route 138 is considered an attraction in its own right.
 This is especially true in Minganie, an area that stretches from Rivière-au-Tonnerre to Natashquan.
 This segment of the Whale Route will take you from village to village all the way to the end of the road, at the edge of the Lower North Shore.
-Here are five good reasons to follow Route 138 across the Minganie area!
+Here are five good reasons to drive along Route 138 across the Minganie area!

 1. Discover natural wonders in Rivière-au-Tonnerre